Book review: Zen and the art of motorcycle maintenancebook-review zen craftmanship philosophy

 The book ultimately reveals that the protagonist himself has a dualistic split within his own mind, which he needs to reconcile.

-Another layer of the story
+Another layer to the story

 Besides the superficial story of the motorcycle trip, the book is also about a man who experienced non-dualistic, cosmic consciousness; pessimistically interpreted by his society as a pathology (i.e. mental illness or insanity), and therefore in need of “correction”.